 SVW Event 2022 – Lincolnshire

-The Petwood Hotel was occupied by the officers of 617 (Dambusters) Squadron during WW2 when the squadron moved to RAF Woodhall Spa.
-They have a small museum dedicated to this period.
-Perhaps they also have a ‘bouncing bomb’ on the front lawn!
+The event, this year, organised by Peter Ratcliffe and Alison Jackson was based at The Petwood Hotel in Lincolnshire on 26th – 27th July.
+The hotel was occupied by the officers of 617 (Dambusters) Squadron during WW2 when the squadron moved to RAF Woodhall Spa.

 SVW Event 2021 – Battle, East Sussex